myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 *TIP: If Cayenne does not currently your board, toolchain/IDE, or you want more advanced guidance on customizing the Cayenne library, see the [Using Embedded C walkthrough](#bring-your-own-thing-api-using-embedded-c) which covers more on these topics.*

-**TODO: replace mbed repo link with public link once ready**

-To begin using this library, visit the <a href="https://developer.mbed.org/teams/myDevicesIoT/" target="_blank">Cayenne mbed repository</a> which contains a list of the various Cayenne MQTT mbed libraries available.
+To begin using this library, visit the <a href="https://developer.mbed.org/teams/myDevicesIoT/" target="_blank">Cayenne mbed repository</a> which contains a list of the various Cayenne MQTT mbed projects available.
 For our Nucleo board, we select the **Cayenne-X-NUCLEO-IDW01M1** library from the list.
-This will open a page on this library, from which we can import the library.
+This will open a page on mbed from which we can import it into our compiler.

-**DEV TODO Reminder: The Connect screen repo link needs to direct the user to a generic C++ repo that has links to all of these library variants + the Readme should guide the user.
-So in this instance, the Readme needs to have a section with link to the mbed repository since it is hosted external to our repo.**

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Cayenne-MQTT-mbed-libraries.png" width="660" height="395" alt="cayenne-mqtt-mbed-libraries"><br/><br/></p>